g-marinho/pong-1.0/README.md

 ## Features

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/hhmesazsqgKXrTkYkt0U) was to build an application to complete the given user stories.
+This application/site was created as a submission to a [Alura](https://alura.com.br) challenge.

 ## Acknowledgements